lemieux-lab/Leonard-Leucegene-Shared/README.md

 ## 3. Discussion
 ### 3.1 Most contributing genes correlation to PC and GO enrichment
-We investigate the first 3 components and retrieve the most contributing genes with highest correlation.
-Output is a table for each PC the 10 most contributing genes.
-Each column

 #### Table
 PC# | GO enrichment